MrResi23/BonjourCoffee-Online-Ordering-System/README.md

    - Product descriptions
       - Displays clear descriptions for each beverage including ingredients.
    - Product label for non-coffee
-      - Display a label for beverages that are non-coffee based.
+      - Display a label for coffee type.

 3. Easy order placement
    - Multiple order